jpellman/wiki.libjpel.so/Misc-SysAdmin.rst

 * More readings of ZFS configurations: https://calomel.org/zfs_raid_speed_capacity.html , https://www.delphix.com/blog/delphix-engineering/zfs-raidz-stripe-width-or-how-i-learned-stop-worrying-and-love-raidz

 * cat /dev/null > /path/to/log allows you to wipe a log without restarting any associated process / daemon

-* When a user is encountering timeout errors with SSH: https://www.bjornjohansen.no/ssh-timeout

 * strace references: